umang299/exaqube/README.md

 # Local setup
 uvicorn main:app --reload

-# Docker setup (already running if container is started)
+# Docker setup
+# If using the pre-built image or your own Docker image, the server starts automatically
 ```

 The API will be available at `http://localhost:8000`.

+You can also access the interactive API documentation at `http://localhost:8000/docs`.

 ### API Endpoints